niikoolaa04/trovowrapped/README.md

 ```
 const { TrovoClient } = require("trovo-js");

-// Initialize Trovo Client with apiKey, you can pass options after apiKey to specify whether to
+// Initialize Trovo Client with apiKey, you can pass options after `apiKey` to specify whether to
-// listen for live notifications, interval for checking & list of channels for which to check.
+// listen for Live Notifications, Interval for Checking & List of Channels for which to check.
 const trovoClient = new TrovoClient("apiKey", { checkLive: true, checkInterval: 60, liveChannels: ["channelName"] });
 ```
 and after that you can use functions on `trovoClient`.